 - Receive and send notifications, registration approvals, private messages and other actionable requests

-- Download content to device for offline consumption and sync back results to the LMS*
+- Download content to a device for offline consumption and sync results back to the LMS*

 - Exchange contact info with other students and learners by tapping phones with same app*